 POST /signal/evaluate

-Use /signal/evaluate to evaluate a planned ACH transaction to get a return risk assessment (such as a risk score and risk tier) and additional risk signals.
+Use /signal/evaluate to evaluate a planned ACH transaction to get a return risk assessment and additional risk signals.

 Servers